18F/intake/_pages/index.md

 #### Stephanie Rivera, Business Strategy Director

 Stephanie works with people across the federal government to make 18F a great place to work.
 As director of business strategy, she is on the front line of new projects, ensuring that 18F projects meet our impact and user-centered goals.
-She is also working to optimize our current performance by ensuring 18F has the right internal policices and procedures in place for success, growth, and logevity.
+She is also working to optimize our current performance by ensuring 18F has the right internal policices and procedures in place for success, growth, and longevity.

 <a href="https://18f.gsa.gov/team/stephanierivera/" target="_blank">
   Read more about Stephanie >>